junxit/us-congress-bills-111/metadata.md

 - 2010-05-28 — Placed on the Union Calendar, Calendar No. 287.
 - 2010-05-28 — Reported (Amended) by the Committee on Natural Resources.
 H. Rept.
 111-502.
 - 2010-05-28 — Reported (Amended) by the Committee on Natural Resources.
 H. Rept.
 111-502.
+- 2010-06-08 — Considered under suspension of the rules. (consideration: CR H4219-4222)
+- 2010-06-08 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+4349.
+- 2010-06-08 — Motion to reconsider laid on the table Agreed to without objection.
+- 2010-06-08 — Mrs. Napolitano moved to suspend the rules and pass the bill, as amended.
+- 2010-06-08 — On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text: CR H4219-4221)
+- 2010-06-08 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote.(text: CR H4219-4221)